Best & Worst Months to Visit Disneyland

 Want to cut past all of those rankings and simply looking for a point-blank recommendation as to when you should visit Disneyland?
 Here are our 3 favorite weeks of the year, followed by some explanation:

-Our first (and favorite) week to visit is the weeks before and after Thanksgiving week.
+Our first (and favorite) times to visit are the weeks before and after Thanksgiving week.
 Typically, Christmas season at Disneyland starts the weekend before this, meaning you have a week gap between the start of Disneyland’s holiday season and the start of actual holiday travel.
 This is a ‘sweet spot’ for low crowds, perfect weather, and seasonal entertainment.

-September 2023 is trickier because there are a couple of holiday weeks in the second half of the month.
-While those don’t have a major impact on crowds, we’d still skew towards late August and early September 2023 as a result.
+The early fall offseason is trickier because Halloween is starting earlier and there are a couple of holiday weeks in the second half of the month.
+While those don’t have a major impact on crowds, we’d still skew towards late August and early September 2026 as a result.
 We’d definitely opt for the earlier window here, as Halloween Time at Disneyland will be fully kicked off by then.

-All in all, this should be a useful guide to strategically plan your visit (or visits) to Disneyland Resort in 2023 or even 2024.
-While some of the dates will shift–and any impact of things debuting or returning in 2023 won’t be relevant, the general contours of these rankings remain (mostly) consistent from year to year.
+All in all, this should be a useful guide to strategically plan your visit (or visits) to Disneyland Resort in 2026.
+While some of the dates will shift, the general contours of these rankings remain (mostly) consistent from year to year.
 Even if you only follow this guide loosely, we think you’re bound to choose a good time to head to Disneyland!

 Planning a Southern California vacation?
 For park admission deals, read Tips for Saving Money on Disneyland Tickets.
 Learn about on-site and off-site hotels in our Anaheim Hotel Reviews & Rankings.
 For where to eat, check out our Disneyland Restaurant Reviews.
 For unique ideas of things that’ll improve your trip, check out What to Pack for Disney.
 For comprehensive advice, consult our Disneyland Vacation Planning Guide.
 Finally, for guides beyond Disney, check out our Southern California Itineraries for day trips to Los Angeles, Laguna Beach, and tons of other places!